|

 century.

-diplomatic effort toward presenting a united
+diplomatic effort to present a united

 front